- Monday May 30 (Memorial Day): Closed, no urgent care service

-Our mission is to provide patient-centered, quality oral health care in a supportive environment.
+Our mission is to provide patient-centered, evidence-based, quality oral healthcare in a supportive environment.
 Our faculty members and students collaborate to provide comprehensive dental care, from traditional to cutting-edge dental procedures, at affordable prices.

 We offer a wide range of dental procedures and services.
 Our world-class faculty includes general dentists and specialists of every type.
 This allows us to provide for our patients everything from simple fillings and cleanings to modern veneers and implants.

 The cost of dental care provided by our general dental group practices is about 30 – 40% less expensive than a typical Bay Area private dental office.
 Most private insurance plans are accepted.
 Flexible payment plans are available for qualified patients.
 We also accept cash, checks, Visa and MasterCard.

 155 Fifth St., Second and Third Floor Group Practices

 Monday through Friday, 8:30 am – 5:00 pm

 Evenings: Monday and Thursday, 6:00 pm – 8:30 pm

 Our group practices are open year-round except during school vacations, holidays and exam weeks.